senzhk/ADBKeyBoard/README.md

 Android Virtual Keyboard Input via ADB

-ADBKeyBoard is an virtual keyboard that recieves commands from system broadcast intents, which you can send text input using adb.
+ADBKeyBoard is a virtual keyboard that recieves commands from system broadcast intents, which you can send text input using adb.

 There is a shell command 'input', which can help you send text input to the Android system.
 <pre>